-Every year, developed countries throw away up to 50 million metric tons of electrical and electronic waste – computers, TVs, cell phones, appliances.
-75% of the waste disappears from the legal recycling channels and a large part is illegally sent to China, India, or Africa…
+Every year, up to 50 million tons of electronic waste - computers, television sets, mobile phones, household appliances - are discarded in the developed world.
+75% of this waste disappears from the legal recycling circuits, with much of it being shipped illegally to India, China or Africa.

-Cosima Dannoritzer’s last movie “PRET A JETER” (READY TO TOSS) opened our eyes on the planned obsolescence of consumer products and namely, of electrical and electronic equipment.
+Cosima Dannoritzer’s last movie “PRET A JETER” (THE LIGHT BULB CONSPIRACY) opened our eyes on the planned obsolescence of consumer products and namely, of electrical and electronic equipment.

 These appliances are known to have shorter and shorter lifespans because of technological advances and their use, but also because of the deliberate policies of the manufacturers, of our hunger for consumption, of this new “religion” of wanting the latest gadget.